Rebecabrk/Web-Tech-Project/README.md

 <h3 align="left">Installation:</h3>

 1. Clone the current repositoy!
-Now you have all the projects avalable!</br>
+Now you have the project avalable on your local server!</br>
  Type command: ```git clone git@github.com:AndromedaOMA/Web-Tech-Project.git```
-2. Change the current directory to the project directory.</br>
+2. Run the Apache localhost and MySQL data base via XAMPP control panel. </br>
- Type command: ```cd .\Web-Tech-Project```
+ (download it from here: https://www.apachefriends.org/download.html)
-4. Open the admin page of the MySQL and import tha database structure located here: ./Web-Tech-Project/db_structure/chim.sql .</br>
+3. Open the admin page of the MySQL and import tha database structure located here: ./Web-Tech-Project/db_structure/chim.sql .</br>
-6. Open the localhost in any browser.</br>
+4. Open the localhost in any browser.</br>
-7. Have fun!
+5. Have fun!

 # How does it work?